Dvaughn5/Student_Grading/README.md

 - Besides explicitly calling for an exit point, exception handling creates additional exit points.
   + If the user enters an invalid grade the program will close, and the grade will not be added to the text document.
 + If the user enters all valid information, the respective data will be written to a text document called 'grades.txt'

+## Powershell Script
+In theory, the script should download the python executable from this repository, install it on the user's C-drive in a folder created by the script, and create a desktop shortcut available for any user.
+The icon for the shortcut is also pulled from this repository.